What is the Dodd-Frank Act?

 The Dodd-Frank Act is Extremely Successful

-In FY 2019 alone, the SEC received over 5,200 whistleblower tips.
-The tips came from all 50 states as well as 70 countries outside of the United States.
+In FY 2020 alone, the SEC received a record-breaking 6,900 whistleblower tips.
+The tips came from all 50 states as well as 78 countries outside of the United States.

 The SEC’s Office of the Whistleblower’s 2017 annual report confirmed that “whistleblowers have provided tremendous value to its enforcement efforts and significantly helped investors.”
 It also confirmed that SEC whistleblower disclosures have “directly” contributed to “hundreds of millions of dollars returned to investors.”
 For example, that year alone the SEC paid $50 million in whistleblower rewards to 12 individuals.